 - Drinking very large amounts of ACV long-term may cause osteoporosis and low potassium levels.
 This evidence stems from a 28-year-old woman who drank over 8 oz (250 ml) of apple cider vinegar for 6 years.
 This is proof of the reputation apple cider vinegar has a natural health remedy.
 Sometimes people take a good thing to excess.

 - Be careful with apple cider vinegar tablets/capsules.
 If they get stuck in the throat, they can burn the throat /esophagus.
 When in doubt, liquid vinegar is better.
 Another reason to avoid the tablets is some brands tested may not even contain vinegar at all.

 Is Lemon Juice An Alternative?

-I've heard some people drink apple cider vinegar to detox themselves after a night of drinking too much.
+I've heard some people drink apple cider vinegar to detox / cleanse themselves after a night of drinking too much.
 One website says it helps your liver breakdown “toxins” and balance pH.
-While there is no evidence that it rids the body of toxins (notice they never tell us which toxins it eliminates), when it comes to balancing pH, that's a myth.
+While there is no evidence that it rids the body of toxins (we are never told which toxins it eliminates), when it comes to balancing pH, that's a myth.
 If you are healthy, blood pH is always the same because too acid or too alkaline would kill us.

-Research does indeed appear to support what people have long been saying – apple cider vinegar helps people lose weight.
-While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides and higher HDL levels.
-Given the low cost of vinegar and the fact it has more evidence than many over-priced weight loss supplements you've seen on TV and the web, there isn't much down side to giving it a try.
-I can hear my mom looking down on my now saying I told you so Joe…
+Research does appear to support what people have long been saying – apple cider vinegar can help weight loss.
+While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides, and higher HDL levels.
+Given the low cost of vinegar and it has more evidence than many over-priced weight loss supplements seen on TV and the web, there isn't much downside to giving it a try.
+I can hear my mom looking down on me now saying I told you so Joe…